vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 1. Complete the SSH password-free configurations so that the Dag Controller machine can log directly into the NebulaGraph Analytics machines and all machines within the NebulaGraph Analytics cluster can connect directly to each other without passwords.

-  For example, the user in the machine A (Dag Controller) log directly into machine B-1 in the NebulaGraph Analytics cluster over SSH  without passwords.
-Run the following commands on the machine A:
+  For example, the user in machine A (Dag Controller) logs directly into machine B-1 in the NebulaGraph Analytics cluster over SSH  without passwords.
+Run the following commands on machine A:

   ```
   //Press Enter to execute the default option to generate the key.